-On the subjective side, it is likely to include some sort of assessment on your tolerance for risk and volatility.
+On the subjective side, it is likely to include some sort of assessment of your tolerance for risk and volatility.
 This is hard to measure accurately.
 However, it’s useful to do the best you can to create some sort of metric that demonstrates how you will feel if your account value drops 20% in the short term.

 These factors all help you determine what a suitable approach might be for your investment plan.

 Once this information is determined, it can guide your asset allocation.
 Your asset allocation is the “mix” of your investments.
 The two primary asset classes in most portfolios are equities (stocks) and fixed income (bonds).
-However, other asset classes can be uses, including emerging markets, commodities, precious metals, real estate, and other alternative investments.
+However, other asset classes can be used, including emerging markets, commodities, precious metals, real estate, and other alternative investments.

 As a general rule, the more stocks you have, the more aggressive the portfolio is.
 The more bonds you have, the more conservative it is.
-Aggressive in this case means more susceptible to volatility (significant ups and downs in value).
+"Aggressive" in this case means more susceptible to volatility (significant ups and downs in value).
 Conservative means a smoother path and less volatility.

 How is it Used?